unutranyholas/whyte/README.md

 # Whyte
-Ligth color theme for Vs Code that I like.
+Light color theme for VS Code that I like.
 (Work in progress)